-correlation coefficient is high ( $R{\text{max}}=0.89$ ), and the time lag is measured to be $23.2 \pm 1.6$ days (rest frame).
-The time lags were also measured using JAVELIN (Zu et al. 2011), and the time lag was consistent ( $22.0^{+2.0}{-1.4}$ days).
-This is consistent with previous 5100Å vs. H $\beta$ lags measured for this source from previous campaigns (Zu et al. 2011).
+The broad-line region reverberation mapping traces larger (centi-parsec) scales around the black hole.
+In order to probe these larger scales, the optical spectroscopy campaign began before the HST/Swift/NICER campaign.
+In the top panel of Figure 14, we show the 5100 Å continuum light curve (red) and the H β light curve (dark red).
+The panel on the right shows the results of the ICCF analysis, searching for correlations over -10 to 50 days (one-third of the duration of the light curve).
+The peak of the cross-correlation coefficient is high ($R{max} = 0.89$), and the time lag is measured to be 23.2 ± 1.6 days (rest frame).
+Using the same data, the time lags were also measured using JAVELIN (Zu et al. 2011), and the time lag was consistent ($22.0^{+1.0}{-1.4}$ days).
+This is consistent with previous 5100 Å versus H β lags measured for this source from previous campaigns (Zu et al. 2011).

-Thanks to the dedicated HST campaign, we can also measure the UV broad line lags.
-The light curves for Ly $\alpha$ and C IV are shown in the middle and bottom panels of Fig. 14, and ACFs, CCFs and ICCF lag distributions are shown in the panels immediately to the right (labeled 'total').
-Again, we search for correlations over a time-frame that is 1/3 the duration of the light curve.
+Thanks to the dedicated HST campaign, we can also measure the UV broad-line lags.
+The light curves for Ly α and C IV are shown in the middle and bottom panels of Figure 14, and auto correlation function (ACFs), CCFs, and ICCF lag distributions are shown in the panels immediately to the right (labeled "total").
+Again, we search for correlations over a time-frame that is one-third the duration of the light curve.
 Calculating the CCF for the total campaign thus far, we found little to no correlation between the UV lines and the 1180 Å continuum.
-This is indicated by the solid black line cross correlation functions that peak at $R{\rm max} = -0.2$ and $R{\rm max} = 0.3$ for Ly $\alpha$ and C IV respectively.
+This is indicated by the solid black line CCFs that peak at $R{\text{max}} = -0.2$ and $R{\text{max}} = 0.3$ for Ly α and C iv, respectively.
 These correlations are so low that we cannot determine a lag.

-we notice a change, starting However, at HJD=2459232, when the UV lines do begin to correlate with the continuum.
-The panels on the far right show the ACFs, CCFs and ICCF lag distributions from HJD=2459232 and beyond (labeled 'post-holiday').
-The post-holiday light curves show $R{\text{max}}$ of nearly unity (0.96 for Ly $\alpha$ and 0.93 for C IV), and we measure the lags to be $\tau{Ly\alpha} = 3.3^{+1.5}{-1.2}$ days and $\tau{C IV} = 1.8^{+1.2}{-1.3}$ days (rest frame).
+However, we notice a change, starting at HJD = 2459232, when the UV lines do begin to correlate with the continuum.
+The panels on the far right show the ACFs, CCFs, and ICCF lag distributions from HJD = 2459232 and beyond (labeled 'post-holiday').
+The post-holiday light curves show an R{max} of nearly unity (0.96 for Ly α and 0.93 for C IV), and we measure the lags to be $\tau{\text{Ly}\alpha} = 3.3^{+1.5}{-1.2}$ days and $\tau{\text{C IV}} = 1.8^{+1.2}{-1.3}$ days (rest frame).
 We emphasize that this period of correlated variability spans only 43 days, a small subset of our total campaign, and so the lags should be regarded as preliminary.
-Further measurements including velocityresolved reverberation mapping and updated black hole mass estimates will be carried out using data from the full duration of the campaign.
+Further measurements including velocity-resolved reverberation mapping and updated black hole mass estimates will be carried out using data from the full duration of the campaign.

-4. DISCUSSION
+4. Discussion